Comparing OTC Markets Group (OTCM) & The Competition

-OTC Markets Group (OTCMKTS: OTCM) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its peers?
-We will compare OTC Markets Group to similar companies based on the strength of its valuation, earnings, analyst recommendations, institutional ownership, profitability, dividends and risk.
+OTC Markets Group (OTCMKTS: OTCM) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its rivals?
+We will compare OTC Markets Group to similar companies based on the strength of its dividends, earnings, risk, profitability, valuation, institutional ownership and analyst recommendations.

 0.1% of OTC Markets Group shares are held by institutional investors.
 Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-OTC Markets Group pays an annual dividend of $0.60 per share and has a dividend yield of 1.7%.
-OTC Markets Group pays out 48.0% of its earnings in the form of a dividend.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies pay a dividend yield of 1.5% and pay out 36.0% of their earnings in the form of a dividend.

 |Net Margins